awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

 Because the query is for two different counter metrics, there are two elements in the response `MetricList`\.

-### Retrieving the DB Load Average for Top Wait Events<a name="USER_PerfInsights.API.Examples.DBLoadAverage"></a>
+### Retrieving the DB load average for top wait events<a name="USER_PerfInsights.API.Examples.DBLoadAverage"></a>

 The following example is the same query that the AWS Management Console uses to generate a stacked area line graph\.
 This example retrieves the `db.load.avg` for the last hour with load divided according to the top seven wait events\.
-The command is the same as the command in [Retrieving Counter Metrics](#USER_PerfInsights.API.Examples.CounterMetrics)\.
+The command is the same as the command in [Retrieving counter metrics](#USER_PerfInsights.API.Examples.CounterMetrics)\.
 However, the query\.json file has the following contents\.

 ```
 [